Comparisons

 | Model councils | karpathy/llm-council | Ennodia adapts council-like review to local agent CLIs, MCP task state, failures, and traces. |

-Use another tool when that tool’s job is the job you need.
-Use Ennodia when the primary agent is already working and needs visible help from other local agents.
+Use another tool if its purpose matches your task.
+Use Ennodia when a primary agent needs visible help from other local agents.